Milestones

 Key Abilities

-• Is comforted by cuddling and a parent’s touch
+• Is able to be comforted by cuddling or a parent’s touch

-• Is generally happy when not hungry or tired
+• Is usually happy when not hungry or tired

-• Is able to calm with experiences such as rocking, touch, and soothing sounds
+• Is able to calm with experiences, such as rocking, touching, and calm sounds

 Back to Top Arrow Back to